zealousAnemone/electric-sheep/structure.md

 - [ ] User can make acct publically searchable
 - [ ] User can see dreams nearby
 - [ ] User can search public dreams by tag, weather, time period, astrological sign, location, etc.
+- [ ] Switch from Bootstrap to Tailwind

 ## Super Stretch